-Hanken adheres to responsible data management practices and ensures the management and sharing of research data in accordance with legislations and research integrity.
+Hanken adheres to responsible data management practices and ensures management and sharing of research data in accordance with legislations and research integrity.

-Creative Commons CC BY 4.0 license is recommended for published datasets when possible.
+Creative Commons CC BY 4.0 license is also recommended for published datasets when possible.
 The attribution terms of Creative Commons licenses ensure that creators of research data are credited.

 When openly accessible archived datasets are reused, good practices for the attribution of authorship and data citation shall be followed.

-Hanken guarantees sufficient resources for services related to data management, and offers guidance, training and support for drawing up data management plans (DMPs), data collection and organizing, data storage and backup, data sharing and preservation, and optimal use and reuse of archived data throughout the research process.
+Hanken guarantees sufficient resources for services related to data management, and offers guidance, training and support for drawing up data management plans (DMPs), data collection and organizing, data storage, backup and transferral, data sharing and preservation, and optimal use and reuse of archived data throughout the research process.
 Training and support are also provided for identifying and resolving ethical and legal issues involved in research data including data protection regulations, data-sharing agreements, data ownership, data rights transferal, open data licenses, secondary data usage copyright permissions and other intellectual property rights (IPRs) issues.

-Data management skills are understood as essential research skills.
-Appropriate data management and carefully organized and described research datasets that are published for data retrieval and reuse are recognised as part of a researcher’s academic merits.
+Data management skills are understood as essential research competency.
+Appropriate data management and carefully organized and described research datasets that are published for data retrieval and reuse are recognised and considered as part of a researcher’s academic merits.

-Hanken's Guidelines on open research methods
+Hanken's guidelines on open research methods

 Hanken encourages researchers to explain, document, and share the protocols and methods used in the research so that they can be reused and further developed and that the research outputs can be easily reproducible.
 Researchers can use protocol and method repositories such as Open Science Framework and GitHub, and enter the link obtained from the repositories in Haris.